AdobeDocs/destination-sdk.en/help/docs-framework/documentation-instructions.md

 ### Method 2 - Create your new destination page using a text editor in your local environment {#local-authoring}

-The instructions below show you how use a text editor to work in your local environment to author documentation and submit a pull request.
+The instructions below show you how to use a text editor to work in your local environment to author documentation and submit a pull request.

 Please see [Install Git and Markdown Authoring tools](https://docs.adobe.com/content/help/en/contributor/contributor-guide/setup/install-tools.html), [Set up Git repository locally for documentation](https://docs.adobe.com/content/help/en/contributor/contributor-guide/setup/local-repo.html), and [GitHub contribution workflow for major changes](https://docs.adobe.com/content/help/en/contributor/contributor-guide/setup/full-workflow.html) in Adobe's contributor guide for reference.